 What Time Should You Arrive At LAX?

-We typically recommend arriving at LAX at least two hours before departure for domestic flights (flights within the US) and at least three hours before departure for international flights (flights outside of the US).
+We typically recommend arriving at LAX at least three hours before departure for domestic flights (flights within the US) and at least four hours before departure for international flights (flights outside of the US).

 This should provide you with enough time to;